teokem/guides/setup-macos.md

 # INSTRUCTIONS FOR SETTING UP COMPUTERS

-Instructions for setting up new macOS system at teokem; please follow in the presented order.
+Instructions for setting up new macOS system at compchem; please follow in the presented order.

 ## Basic setup and updating

 1. Power on the laptop and follow instructions for creating a user account.
-You should connect to the internet through Eduroam, using your LUCAT id (remember to end your id with `@lu.se` which enables you to connect from most universities in the World).
+   You should connect to the internet through Eduroam, using your LUCAT id.
+   Remember to end your id with `@lu.se` which enables you to connect from most universities in the World.

-2. When asked, create an iCloud account if you do not already have one.
-This is required to install _e.g._ Apple's developer tools etc. You may be forced to enter a credit card number, but you can be remove it later.
+3. When asked, create an iCloud account if you do not already have one.
+   This is required to install (free) applications from Apple's App Store.
+   You may be forced to enter a credit card number, but you can be remove it later.

-3. Once the initial setting up is finished, go to "App Store" (top-left corner) and install all updates showing up in the "Update" section.
+4. Once the initial set up is finished, go to **App Store** (top-left corner) and install all updates showing up in the "Update" section.

-4. Go to system preferences, then "Software update" and allow automatic upgrades (or as a minimum allow security updates).
+5. Go to system preferences, then **Software update** and allow automatic upgrades of security and app updates (it is not recommended to automatically upgrade the OS version).

-5. For laptops it's a good idea to encrypt your user data in case it gets stolen.
+6. For laptops it's a good idea to encrypt your user data in case it gets stolen.
 Enable this in System Preferences --> Security & Privacy --> FileVault.

-6. You may want to disable Apple's file version control which tend to take up space.
+7. You may want to disable Apple's file version control which tend to take up space.
    Go to System Preferences --> General and tick (☑) _Ask to keep changes when closing documents_.

 ## Microsoft Office Apps